Fragtality/Fenix2GSX/README.md

 - **GSX Audio** can be controlled via the **INT-Knob** from the ACP in the Cockpit
 - **ATC Volume** can be controlled via the **VHF1-Knob** from the ACP in Cockpit (or any other App you wish)
 - The other Audio-Channels on the ACP can also be used to control the Volume of even more Apps
+- Follows a different Approach than native: Fenix2GSX is an Integration with Automation built on Top

+**NOTE**: Fenix2GSX is a "standalone" Solution - you *CAN NOT* use it parallel to the native Integration.
+It is either-or.

 <br/><br/>